 Federal systems, in a similar way to a common currency zone, seem tailor made for neoliberalism.
 By starving currency-using state governments of funds, a currency-issuing federal government is able artificially to create a need for the states to find private sources of funding that would be better provided through fiscal transfers.
 Details from one federal system to another differ.
-In my country, the taxing powers of the states are deliberately restricted relative to their responsibilities over service provision.
-In the Eurozone, member governments have voluntarily poleaxed their capacity to run deficits.
+In Australia, the taxing powers of the states are deliberately restricted relative to their responsibilities over service provision.
+In the eurozone, member governments have voluntarily poleaxed their capacity to run deficits.

 When hospitals and schools are the responsibility of the states, it is a simple matter for the feds and states to blame each other for the intentional decline in services.
 The feds and states are in cahoots, legitimizing austerity imposed at the state level.
 In reality, there is never a need for limiting education and health services below the level clearly possible given the number of trained teachers and medical practitioners.
 An unemployed teacher or nurse is always affordable when the currency issuer makes the appropriate fiscal transfers to currency-using state governments.